L3thal14/Zeoco/README.md

 # Zeoco

-A Full Stack Cross Platform Smartphone app to analyse daily carbon footprint consumption.
+A cool app to save a hot planet